emarsden/pg-el/README.md

 - The [Timescale DB](https://www.timescale.com/) extension for time series data works perfectly (tested with version 2.16.1).

-- [Xata](https://xata.io/) “serverless PostgreSQL” has some limitations such as lack of support for `CREATE COLLATION`.
+- [Xata](https://xata.io/) “serverless PostgreSQL” has many limitations including lack of support for `CREATE DATABASE`, `CREATE COLLATION`, for XML processing, for temporary tables, for cursors, for `EXPLAIN`, for `CREATE EXTENSION`.

 - [YugabyteDB](https://yugabyte.com/): tested against version 2.21, mostly working though the `pg_sequences` table is not implemented so certain tests fail.
 YugabyteDB does not have full